Ronykumawat/Advit/README.md

 Kraken2 reports → results/kraken2/

-Bracken abundance tables → reports/bracken/
+Bracken tables → reports/bracken/

-Krona interactive plots (HTML) → reports/krona/
+Krona interactive HTML plots → reports/krona/

-Stacked bar plots of top species → reports/bracken/species_stacked_bar.png
+Stacked bar plots of top 10 species → reports/bracken/species_stacked_bar.png

-📈 Extra Plotting
+📈 Plotting

-A script plot_bracken.py is automatically generated for visualization:
+Advait automatically generates a script for species abundance visualization:

 python plot_bracken.py

-This creates a stacked bar plot of top 10 species per sample.

-🛠 Requirements

-Linux / macOS

-Conda or Mamba

-Tools: kraken2, bracken, krona (installed automatically)

-Python 3 with pandas and matplotlib
+🔧 Subcommands / Pipeline Steps
+Step	Tool	Function
+Classification	Kraken2	Taxonomic classification of reads Abundance estimation	Bracken	Species-level read reassignment Visualization	Krona	Interactive taxonomic visualization Plotting	Matplotlib + Pandas	Stacked bar plots across samples 📖 Citation

+If you use Advait in your work, please cite:

+Dr. Jitendra Narayan, Rounak Kumawat.
+Advait: An automated Kraken2 + Bracken + Krona pipeline for metagenomic classification and visualization.
+2025.

+👩‍💻 Contributors

+Dr. Jitendra Narayan
+Rounak Kumawat

+🙏 Acknowledgements

+Kraken2 team for their ultrafast classification tool

+Bracken developers for accurate species abundance estimation

+Krona developers for interactive hierarchical visualization

+The open-source bioinformatics community

 📜 License

-MIT License – feel free to use and modify.
+Advait is released under the MIT License.

+---

+✅ You can copy-paste this directly into your repository as `README.md`.

+Do you also want me to generate a **pipeline diagram (PNG/SVG)** that you can add under the Features section?